onnx/onnx/docs/Operators.md

 ### <a name="Unique"></a><a name="unique">**Unique**</a>

   Returns the unique scalar elements of the input tensor as a 1-D tensor.
+The order of the elements in the output tensor is unspecified.

 #### Versioning